lifesaver0129/CS302-Operating-System/Notes/README.md

 ### Mechanisms

-* Valid: Pageinmemory, PTE points at physical page
+* Valid: Page in memory, PTE points at physical page
 * Not Valid: Page not in memory; use info in PTE to find it on disk when necessary
 * Where does OS get a free frame ?
   * Keeps a free list